Style (book): Reception

-'On the Fascination of Style' (1960)
+'On the Fascination of Style' (1960) and 'The Art of Proverbs' (1965)

 Lucas returned to the subject in a 4000-word essay, 'On the Fascination of Style', published in the March 1960 number of Holiday magazine.
 The essay reworks the core points of Style more succinctly, in a different order and with some changes in emphasis, and adds new examples and a few autobiographical anecdotes.
-It was reprinted in Birk & Birk, The Odyssey Reader: Ideas and Style (New York, 1968) and in McCuen & Winkler, Readings for Writers (New York, 2009).
+It was reprinted in Birk and Birk, The Odyssey Reader: Ideas and Style (New York, 1968) and in McCuen & Winkler, Readings for Writers (New York, 2009).
 The essay was reissued in 2012 as 'How to Write Powerful Prose', by Harriman House Publishing, Petersfield.

+His companion essay, 'The Art of Proverbs', published in the September 1965 number of Holiday magazine, explored two aspects of style – brevity and metaphor – in a celebration of world proverbs as a source of wit, wisdom, and insight into human nature and national character.
+The piece was reprinted in Mieder and Sobieski, Gold Nuggets or Fool's Gold?
+Magazine and Newspaper Articles on the (Ir)relevance of Proverbial Phrases (Burlington, 2006).